 Human Intervention

 Machine learning requires a greater amount of human involvement to achieve results.
 The process of deep learning can be more complicated to set up.
-However, it needs little intervention afterward.
+However, it needs little intervention afterwards.

 Hardware